tesla1310/Piper-Codes/CONTRIBUTNG.md

 3. Write the clean code without unnecary declarations.
 Psuedocode are also welcome.
 4. Name the file with the problem/DSA name only with proper extension.

+# For programming contests solution
+Add to the respective platform folder with a subfolder with round name.
+Make a new folder for above if not present.

 Thank you for contribution :)